The Benefits of Exercise

 CONTROL BLOOD SUGAR - Exercise helps maintain a healthy blood sugar level by increasing the cells' sensitivity to insulin and by controlling weight.
 Regular brisk walking can also significantly reduce the risk of developing type 2 diabetes.

 PROTECT AGAINST CANCER - Exercise may reduce the risk of colon cancer by speeding waste through the gut and lowering the insulin level.
-It may also protect against breast and prostrate cancer by regulating hormone levels.
+It may also protect against breast and prostate cancer by regulating hormone levels.

 COMBAT STRESS - Regular aerobic exercise lowers levels of stress hormones.
 For many people, exercise helps relieve depression as effectively as antidepressant medication.